quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part37_15.2_Preparing.md

 x??

 #### Generating Noisy Images
-Background context: The `add_noise()` method in the `DDIMScheduler` class combines a clean image with noise based on a specified time step \( t \).
+Background context: The `add_noise()` method in the `DDIMScheduler` class combines a clean image with noise based on a specified time step $t$.
 This weighted sum produces noisy images that are progressively more distorted.

 :p How is a noisy image generated using the `DDIMScheduler.add_noise()` method?
 ??x
 A noisy image is generated by combining a clean image with noise using the `add_noise()` method.
-The weight of each component (clean image and noise) depends on the specified time step \( t \).
-As \( t \) increases, the weight on the noise increases while the weight on the clean image decreases.
+The weight of each component (clean image and noise) depends on the specified time step $t $.
+As $ t$ increases, the weight on the noise increases while the weight on the clean image decreases.

 :p What are the steps to generate noisy images at specific time steps?
 ??x